kal902/cutnjoin/README.md

-kal902: @workspace write me a github .readme for this program

-Workspace: Collecting workspace information# cutnjoin

 A simple C++ utility to **split** a large file into two parts (optionally to different drives) and **merge** them back together.
 Useful for moving large files between drives with limited space.

 ## Features